samastur/matomo/README.md

   proxy to include proxy type)
 * added `PATH_TO_CERTIFICATES_FILE` to `Matomo` class for using certificates (instead of checking if a constant with that name exists)
+* missing support for `doTrackPhpThrowable` and `doTrackCrash` until I figure out how to use and test them.

 Cookie handling is not yet settled and may change in the future.